-The Church of Scotland, Unison Scotland, ICAN and the Campaign for Nuclear Disarmament are among the 40+ organisations that have signed a letter to NatWest Group CEO Alison Rose to update the group’s defence sector policy to reflect that nuclear weapons are now prohibited under international law.
+Last year, the Church of Scotland, Unison Scotland, ICAN and the Campaign for Nuclear Disarmament were among the 40+ organisations that signed a letter to NatWest Group CEO Alison Rose to update the group’s defence sector policy to reflect that nuclear weapons are now prohibited under international law.
 The call comes following widespread condemnation of the UK government’s decision to increase the cap on the nuclear weapons in its stockpile by up to 40%.

-As of January 2020, Natwest Group had over £1.6 billion in outstanding loans to 11 nuclear weapon producers, a tiny fraction of its overall lending.
+As of January 2021, Natwest Group had over £2.3 billion in outstanding loans or underwriting activities to 7 companies heavily involved in the nuclear weapons industry.
+This however, is just a tiny fraction of NatWest's overall lending.
 (To put in into context, NatWest Group lent £31.5 billion for mortgages in 2020).
 NatWest Group has a broad enough portfolio it doesn’t need to invest in companies connected to weapons of mass destruction.

 Linda Pearson of Don’t Bank on the Bomb Scotland said “Recent polling shows that nearly two thirds of people in the UK want the government to sign the Treaty on the Prohibition of Nuclear Weapons, while 77% support a total ban on nuclear weapons globally.
 NatWest Group should better reflect the values of its customers, and that means ending its support for the nuclear weapon industry”.